gianlucarenzi/stalker/README-fw.md

 **Timing Considerations for `amigaTask`:**
 *   `osMessageQueueGet(keyboardQueueHandle, ..., 0)`: This is a non-blocking call, ensuring the task doesn't halt waiting for keyboard input.
 Keyboard events are processed as soon as they are available.
 *   `osMessageQueueGet(amigaTaskQueueHandle, ..., 0)`: Also non-blocking, for internal task communication.
-*   `osDelay(10ms)`: A small delay introduced at the end of the loop to yield CPU time to other tasks and prevent busy-waiting, ensuring efficient resource utilization.
+*   `osDelay(10ms)`: A small delay introduced at the end of the loop to yield CPU time to other tasks and prevent busy-waiting.
+This results in a cycle time of approximately 10ms.
 *   `check_for_special_combos()` and `amiga_task_check_reset_condition()`: Both functions incorporate internal timers (e.g., `RESET_TIMEOUT_MS` of 500ms) to detect sustained key presses or Amiga clock line states, preventing spurious triggers.

 ### `usbTask`

 Responsible for all USB Host related operations, primarily interacting with USB keyboards.
+Its priority is `osPriorityNormal`.

 *   **USB Host Management:** Initializes and manages the USB Host stack.
 *   **Device Detection:** Monitors for the connection and disconnection of USB keyboards.
-*   **HID Report Processing:** Reads raw HID reports from connected keyboards.
+*   **HID Report Processing:** Reads raw HID reports from connected keyboards, sending an update only when the state changes.
 *   **Event Generation:** Parses HID data into a structured `keyboard_message_t` format.
 *   **Inter-Task Communication:** Sends processed keyboard messages to the `amigaTask` via `keyboardQueueHandle`.
 *   **LED Control:** Receives `led_status_t` commands from the `amigaTask` and controls the LEDs on the connected USB keyboard (e.g., Caps Lock, Num Lock).